rileyrustad/W205/exercise_1/README.md

 ##### Are average scores for hospital quality or procedural variability correlated with patient survey responses?

 I had originally chosen the "Timely and Effective" dataset to run this analysis, and got a negative correlation.
-After further exploration, that dataset has both positive and negative measures, making it more complex.
+After further exploration, that dataset has both positive and negative measures, making it difficult to arrive at a confident answer.
 I chose to run the correlation on the readmissions data instead.
 This also produced a negative correlation, but that is to be expected since the report states that "Lower percentages[SCORES] for readmission and mortality are better."
 Overall we did see that as deaths and readmissions went down, that the survey results tended to be better.[Code](https://github.com/rileyrustad/W205/blob/master/exercise_1/investigations/hospitals_and_patients/hospitals_and_patients.sql)

 ```sh
 hive -f investigations/hospitals_and_patients/hospitals_and_patients.sql